What is Kavli Trust?

-Can the Kavli group’s employees help to decide who should receive support?
+Can the Kavli group’s employees decide who should receive support?

 A certain proportion of the available funds is allocated each year for recipients nominated by the employees.
 Such nominations are made in each of the five “Kavli countries” where the group has production facilities.
 These are Norway, Sweden, Finland and the UK.

 Can organisations or individuals apply for support?

 The Kavli Trust’s general manager takes a proactive approach and largely identifies relevant projects, organisations and individuals herself.
 Projects can also receive support on the basis of an application, but this must then be specific, relevant, and clearly within the Kavli Trust’s guidelines.What process is followed in deciding whether to support a project?

 After initial conversations and contacts which allow the general manager to collect basic information on the organisation and those involved, the applicant will be invited to submit a formal request to the board.
 The trustees may call on external experts to assess the project before they take a decision.
 Support can comprise a one-off payment or contributions running over several years, providing the organisation can point to good results and reports regularly and on time.

 How are grants distributed geographically and between subjects?

 The geographical breakdown is as follows: 70 per cent goes to the “Kavli countries” of Norway, Sweden, Finland and the UK.
 The remainder goes to development projects in Asia and Africa south of Sahara.
-The breakdown by subject is 60 per cent for humanitarian work, particularly education, training and entrepreneurship, 30 per cent for research, particularly on mental health among children and youth and chronic fatigue symptom (ME) and dementia, and 10 per cent for culture, with a particular focus on children, young people and the elderly.
+The breakdown by subject is 60 per cent for humanitarian work, particularly education, training and entrepreneurship, 30 per cent for research, particularly on mental health among children and youth and chronic fatigue symptom (ME), and 10 per cent for culture, with a particular focus on children and young people.

-Which projects are currently being supported by the Kavli Trust?
+Which projects are currently being supported by Kavli Trust?